The JCP applies to all current and potential junior riders aged between 7 and under 16 (7-U16) who wish to obtain or renew a competition licence.

 What if I have completed Kick Start and want to upgrade to a higher capacity bike?

-Hours must be completed under a Motorcycling Queensland coaching permit and all riders should ensure that hours completed are noted in their Log Book.
-Log books can be applied for from MQ - application form here
+Hours must be completed under a Motorcycling Australia coaching permit and all riders should ensure that hours completed are noted in their JCP Log Book.
+The JCP Log book is sent to the rider from Motorcycling Qld when the Kickstart Paperwork has been approved.
+Log books can be applied for from MQ

 Motorcycling Queensland will conduct ‘spot checks’ to ensure that hours signed off in the Log Book are part of a permitted coaching day.
 Where hours have been signed off that are not part of a permitted coaching day, penalties will apply to both the rider and the person or coach signing the Log Book.